-Because of the individual nature of personal growth, humanistic therapy is a personalized mental health treatment crafted to serve your specific needs and goals.
+Because of the individual nature of personal growth, humanistic counseling is a personalized mental health treatment crafted to serve your specific needs and goals.
 Humanistic therapy puts you at the center of your treatments and allows you to guide your sessions.

 Humanistic therapy is an effective treatment for a wide range of mental health conditions, but is also helpful to those who don’t suffer from mental illness symptoms but instead want to grow as a person.
 Instead of working on a diagnostic criteria, humanistic therapy focuses on personal understandings of the individual as a person.

 The Development of Humanistic Therapy

 American psychologists Abraham Maslow and Carl Rogers developed the field of humanistic therapy in the 1950s.
 The movement towards humanistic psychology was grounded in a growing motivation in the discipline of psychology to focus on human potential.
 Maslow and Rogers developed humanistic therapy to do just that: use the science of psychology to bring out the best in people.

 Humanistic therapy was founded on the following core concepts: